Ziconius/FudgeC2/README.md

 ##### Controller
 - [x] Check for `fudge.db` in the working dir, if not configure new setup.
+   - [ ] Check for bugs in admin password setting.
 - [ ] Code refactor Controller to boot server & listener
-- [ ] Restructure how listeners are configured and launched.
-This piece of work will likely take several weeks of re-engineering.

  ---
- Release 0.3 _(Dwarf Blacksmith)_
+ Release 0.3 _(Dwarven Blacksmith)_
 ##### Implant Manager Web App
+- [ ] Fill chronological graph page with real data.
+- [ ] Create admin-only campaign extract function, encrypting with AES256.
+This require viewer tool.
+- [ ] Reduce data sent to implant page, increase responsiveness.

 ##### Implant
+ - [ ] Add persistence mechanism
+ - [ ] Add .docx macro
+ - [ ] Improve obfuscation

 ##### Controller
+- [ ] Restructure how listeners are configured and launched.
+This piece of work will likely take several weeks of re-engineering.

+##### Campaign Viewer
+- [ ] Author separate viewer mechanisms for the client/blue team